Diabetic Foot and Wound Center

 Diabetes and conditions that affect blood circulation may increase your risk of developing a non-healing foot ulcer.
 When left untreated, these wounds may lead to tissue death and limb amputation.
-At Diabetic Foot and Wound Center in Bakersfield, California, Ruben Nieto, DPM, and the experienced wound care team specialize in amputation prevention.
+At Diabetic Foot and Wound Center in Bakersfield, California and the experienced wound care team specialize in amputation prevention.
 They offer advanced technology and tools to save your lower limbs.
 To schedule a consultation, contact the office by phone or online today.
 Walk-ins are welcome seven days a week, too.

 Amputation prevention is a program offered at Diabetic Foot and Wound Center to save your feet.
 The integrative practice combines multiple medical specialties, along with state-of-the-art diagnostic tools, advanced therapies, and vascular treatments to promote fast and effective tissue healing.